alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 [logSigma_plus_lapse_try](logSigma_wrong_minimal_example/logSigma_plus_lapse_try.html)

 I'm thinking that creating unmodeled dispersion by adding back in the target penalty will make sigma be estimated too shallow.
-Yes, that was it! [logSigma_plus_lapse_unmodeled_dispersion](logSigma_wrong_minimal_example/logSigma_plus_lapse_unmodeled_dispersion.html)
+Yes, that was it! [logSigma_plus_lapse_unmodeled_dispersion](logSigma_wrong_minimal_example/logSigma_plus_lapse_unmodeled_dispersion.html) actually i had eta fixed rather than modeled so eta was underestimated now having it be estimated , but I added estimation of eta and result the same.

 Hopefully modeling effect of target will restore correct sigma estimation.